 It is easy to conceive situations where the input quantum signal is very important or costly, and we want to do all we can to maximise our chances of correctly amplifying it.
 This is especially the case if we are considering using amplifiers in each node of a large quantum network (i.e. the quantum internet), whose success probabilities will multiply together.
 In these situations, it is likely that the benefits of our proposal outweigh the experimental costs of implementing it.
 These costs are also rapidly decreasing as of late due to large investments in quantum optical protocols, which has made improvements in integrated linear optical circuits, photon detectors, and generating photonic entangled cluster states.

 More broadly, this research reveals that experimentally challenging nonlinear optical effects can be unnecessary.
 Instead linear optical effects, with entanglement and photon detections, are sufficient to perform useful operations even at the maximum limits allowed by quantum physics.
-In this regard, it is fitting that a tool from the KLM scheme, the first quantum computing protocol using linear optics, provided the necessary scaffolding to reveal this for quantum amplification.
+In this regard, it is fitting that a tool from the KLM scheme, the first linear optical universal quantum computing protocol, provided the necessary scaffolding to reveal this for quantum amplification.